nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 ### Level 0

-C2M2 Level 0 defines a **minimal valid C2M2 instance.** Data submissions at this richness level will be the easiest to produce, and will support the simplest available functionality implemented by downstream applications.
+C2M2 Level 0 defines a **minimal valid C2M2 instance.** Data submissions at this level of metadata richness will be the easiest to produce, and will support the simplest available functionality implemented by downstream applications.